aaditya-pdgupta/Logism_project/README.md

 * When A is low and B is also low, Y is low.
 * When A is low and B is high, Y is high.
 * When A is high and B is low, Y is high.
-* When A is high, and B is also high, Y is high.
+* When A is high, and B is also high, Y is also low.

 The truth table for two input is shown below in table.